apache/inlong-website/docs/modules/tubemq/configure_introduction.md

 Their configuration is defined by a set of configuration units.
 The Master configuration consists of four mandatory units: [master], required but optional in [meta_zookeeper], [meta_bdb], and optional [tlsSetting].
 The Broker configuration is mandatory.
 Broker], [zookeeper] and optional [tlsSetting] consist of a total of 3 configuration units; in actual use, you can also combine the contents of the two configuration files into one ini file.

+**Note**:
+- Due to the LICENSE problem of the Apache dependency package, the package released by TubeMQ from version 1.1.0 no longer contains the BDB package;
+- Starting from version 1.1.0, the metadata is stored in ZooKeeper by default, and BDB is optionally supported.
+In version 1.1.0, the master.ini configuration file needs to be manually set, and the [meta_bdb] configuration unit can be added to support BDB storage.
+- If the business uses the BDB component, you need to download the com.sleepycat.je-7.3.7.jar package by yourself, otherwise the system will report the error "java.lang.ClassNotFoundException: com.sleepycat.je.ReplicaConsistencyPolicy";

 In addition to the back-end system configuration file, the Master also stores the Web front-end page module in the resources.
 The root directory velocity.properties file of the resources is the Web front-end page configuration file of the Master.
 ![](img/configure/conf_velocity_pos.png)